almazkun/effective_python/chapter_2_Lists_and_Dictionaries_item_11-20/README.md

     {'otter': 1, 'bear': 2, 'fox': 3}
     fox

-The problem here os that `get_winner()` assumes that `dict`s content sorted in insertion order.
+The problem here is that `get_winner()` assumes that `dict`s content sorted in insertion order.
 Whish is no longer try in custom `dict` class.
 To avoid this bug, you have 3 options:

 * To make `get_winner` check for the rank.
 This is most conservative and robust solution:
 ```python